hashicorp/terraform-provider-aws/website/docs/r/sagemaker_model.html.markdown

 The `primary_container` and `container` block both support:

-* `image` - (optional) The registry path where the inference code image is stored in Amazon ECR.
+* `image` - (Optional) The registry path where the inference code image is stored in Amazon ECR.
 * `mode` - (Optional) The container hosts value `SingleModel/MultiModel`.
 The default value is `SingleModel`.
 * `model_data_url` - (Optional) The URL for the S3 location where model artifacts are stored.
 * `model_package_name` - (Optional) The Amazon Resource Name (ARN) of the model package to use to create the model.